David Gilmour: 2010s: Reunion with Waters and Rattle that Lock

-On 11 July 2010, Gilmour performed for the charity Hoping Foundation with Waters in Oxfordshire, England.
+On 11 July 2010, Gilmour performed with Waters for the charity Hoping Foundation in Oxfordshire.
 According to onlookers, it seemed that Gilmour and Waters had ended their feud, laughing and joking with their partners.
 On 12 May 2011, Gilmour made a surprise performing appearance during "Comfortably Numb" with Waters at the O2, London and, with Nick Mason, played with the rest of the band on "Outside the Wall" at the conclusion of the show.

 That October, Gilmour released an album with the electronic duo the Orb, Metallic Spheres.
 Pitchfork wrote that Gilmour "sweeps in and out on guitar, dropping little shiver-inducing melodic runs like it's no big deal.
 Though his playing here meanders by design, Gilmour sounds neither lazy nor indulgent, more like a virtuoso who doesn't want to actually seem like he's sleepwalking through his performance."

 Gilmour and Mason revisited recordings made with Wright during the Division Bell sessions to create a new Pink Floyd album, The Endless River, released on 7 November 2014.'
 Gilmour said it would be Pink Floyd's last album: "I think we have successfully commandeered the best of what there is ...
 It's a shame, but this is the end."
 There was no supporting tour, as Gilmour felt it was impossible without Wright.
 In August 2015, Gilmour reiterated that Pink Floyd were "done" and that to reunite without Wright would be wrong.

 In September 2015, Gilmour released his fourth solo album, Rattle That Lock.
 On 14 November, he was the subject of a BBC Two documentary, David Gilmour: Wider Horizons.
 On 13 September 2017, Gilmour's live album and film Live at Pompeii, which documents the two shows he performed on 7 and 8 July 2016 at the Amphitheatre of Pompeii, were shown at selected cinemas.
 The album was released on 29 September 2017 and reached number three on the UK Albums Chart.
 To celebrate the event, Mayor Ferdinando Uliano made Gilmour an honorary citizen of Pompeii.

 Waters and Gilmour continued to quarrel, arguing over subjects including album reissues and the use of the Pink Floyd website and social media channels.
 Mason, who remains close to both, said in 2018 that Waters did not respect Gilmour, as that Waters "feels that writing is everything, and that guitar playing and the singing are something that, I won't say anyone can do, but that everything should be judged on the writing rather than the playing".